-3. Part-Time Faculty
+3. Contingent Faculty

-All requests for part-time appointment must be approved by the Dean of the respective college.
+All requests for contingent faculty appointment must be approved by the Dean of the respective college.
 The initiating department should provide adequate evidential material to support the request, as to the need for the service and as to the qualifications of the requested appointee.